nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p123 -->
 We don’t all have the same function.
 Some of us may share the Gospel from a stage, others around a dinner table.
-But we are ALL called to be ministers of reconciliation (<span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="5" data-verses="18-19" data-lang="en" data-version="NKJV">2 Corinthians 5:18-19</span>).
-We have all been received into the priesthood of believers (<span class="x-scripture" data-type="ref" data-book="1 Peter" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">1 Peter 2:9</span>, <span class="x-scripture" data-type="ref" data-book="Revelation" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Revelation 1:6</span>).
+But we are ALL called to be ministers of reconciliation (<span class="x-scripture" data-type="ref" data-book="2CO" data-chapter="5" data-verses="18-19" data-lang="en" data-version="NKJV">2 Corinthians 5:18-19</span>).
+We have all been received into the priesthood of believers (<span class="x-scripture" data-type="ref" data-book="1PE" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">1 Peter 2:9</span>, <span class="x-scripture" data-type="ref" data-book="REV" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Revelation 1:6</span>).
 This means that we're all supposed to be able to do the work of the ministry by the power of the Holy Spirit.

 <!-- p124 -->